xantari/PinCab.Configurator/readme.md

 .NET Framework 4.7.2 or higher

+# Downloads

+Click on the "releases" link on the right hand side of this page.
+Or [Click here](https://github.com/xantari/PinCab.Configurator/releases)

 # Features

 1. Reads Monitors EDID information to display manufacturer details such as Model / Serial number of connected displays